embedded-software-laboratory/RF-for-ARDS-classification/Implementation/README.md

 * parameters :
     * general :
         * model_name : Name of your model, will be used when storing or loading RF models
-        * training_uka_database: Wether or not data from this database will be used during training
+        * training_uka_database: Whether or not data from this database will be used during training
         * ratio_ards_no_ards: Desired percentage of ARDS admissions in both Test and validation set.
 Will be achieved by lowering admissions used for training
         * ratio_test_training: Percentage of admissions reserved for the validation set
         * generate_new_sets: Make a new split of the extracted data (1: yes, 0: no) only set to one if generate_new_sets in feature selection is set to 0
     * sk-learn:
-    * random_forest: parameters to configure the RF explaination found [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
+    * random_forest: parameters to configure the RF explanation found [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 All config files for RF must have this structure
     * cross_validation : explained [here](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html#sklearn.model_selection.StratifiedKFold) RandomState is hardcoded.

 * locations: